irhayza/discord-auto-chat/README.md

 ## Note

-if you want to see browser pop up , edit HEADLESS on .env to true
+if you want to see browser pop up , edit HEADLESS on .env to false